 Students who are interested in working for the College during Fall 2020 semester are encouraged to bring their employment eligibility document or documents to campus with them when they arrive: see page 3 of USCIS Form I-9 for the list of acceptable documents.

 Educational Alternatives for Affected Internships:

-- Informational Interviews: Reach out and conduct phone calls with professionals in your intended industry.
-Keep a journal of what you learned from the professional about the job, the industry, and any other details you found valuable.
-Use "Career Contacts" under "Network" tab in TritonTrack for more information and for a list of alumni ready to connect, and visit our Networking page to learn more about informational interviews.
+Informational Interviews: Reach out and conduct phone calls with professionals in your intended industry.
+Keep a journal of what you learn from the professional about the job, the industry, and any other details you find valuable.
+Use "Career Contacts" under the "Networking" tab in TritonTrack for more information and for a list of alumni ready to connect, and visit our Networking page to learn more about informational interviews.

 Research: Choose three possible job positions you would be interested in.
 Research the job market for those positions: look at starting salary, discover the requirements for getting into the field, and gather information about daily tasks and necessary skills.
 O*NET Online and The Occupational Outlook Handbook are excellent resources for this.
 Next, build a list of employers you would love to work with based on your research.

 Job Search: Utilize job boards to search for positions.
 Study job descriptions and meet virtually with a Career Advisor to work on tailoring resumes and cover letters to specific positions.

 LinkedIn: Start, review, and improve your LinkedIn profile.
 Use our LinkedIn Guide as a starting point, and work with a Career Advisor to learn LinkedIn skills.

 Online Training Courses: Select and complete courses that will give you a new skill.

 Real World Ready is an online course bundle that covers personal finance, student loans, healthcare, starting a new job, leasing an apartment, graduate school, international student information, finding a job, and accepting an offer.
 Free with code Eckerd20